-Academic Development is centrally located in Student Affairs inside Lewis Hall:
+Academic Development is centrally located in Lewis Hall on the downtown Medical Campus in Student Affairs

 700 W Olney Road, Norfolk, VA 23507

 Academic Development services are available by appointment Monday through Friday during normal business hours.
 Resources can be accessed on the EVMS intranet 24/7.